hafizadtghazali/awesome-inspiration/README.md

 ## Web

+- [Awwwards](https://awwwards.com/) - Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
+- [The FWA](https://thefwa.com/) - Cutting edge showcase and inspiration since 2000.
 - [A1 Gallery](https://www.a1.gallery) - Hand-curated gallery of 1,000+ websites, filterable by technology stack, font, style, colour, creator, type, and category.
 - [The Animated Web](https://theanimatedweb.com/) - Amazing animation resources and inspiration from around the web.
 - [Websitevice](https://websitevice.com/) - A curated gallery of professional website designs to inspire developers and designers seeking creative ideas and best practices.